 Strategic approach

-Maintain a balance in addressing all goals under action line C7 e-environment to avoid singling out only one aspect and to create innovative solutions for sustainability for our natural environment with projects to be developed as multistakeholders’ and multidisciplinary.
+Maintain a balance in addressing all goals under action line C7 e-environment to avoid singling out only one aspect and to create innovative solutions for sustainability for our natural environment with projects to be developed on multistakeholder and multidisciplinary bases.

 Policy direction and legislation

-Encourage governments on the one hand to include in national, regional and international regulations provisions that oblige manufacturers to use certified methodologies, procedures, and quality standards, and on the other hand to provide regulatory incentives encouraging sustainable growth.
+Encourage governments, on the one hand, to include in national, regional and international regulations provisions that oblige manufacturers to use certified methodologies, procedures, and quality standards and to provide regulatory incentives encouraging sustainable growth, on the other hand.

 Information sharing, training and awareness raising

-Raise awareness and train civil society as well as managers on the role of ICTs in supporting opportunities for society and nature through the expansion of a green economy.
+Raise awareness, train civil society as well as the public sector on the potential role of ICTs in supporting opportunities for society and nature through the expansion of a green economy.

+Promote projects/ programs using ICTs in preserving scarce resources such as water, energy… etc and raise awareness about the environmental potential of ICTs in key sectors.

 Climate change

-Ensure that ICTs are used effectively for climate monitoring and prediction and also contribute significantly to reducing energy consumption and greenhouse gas emissions, thus minimizing their impact on the climate.
+Ensure that ICTs are used effectively for climate adaptation through observation, monitoring, and prediction and also contribute significantly to reducing energy consumption and greenhouse gas emissions, thus minimizing their impact on the climate.

 Life-cycle management of ICT equipment

 Apply a life-cycle approach to ICT equipment so that it is designed for longer life and for the easy and effective dismantling and recovery of valuable parts in order to avoid and minimize e-waste.
 This will protect workers’ health and the environment which producers, service providers, users and regulatory authorities recognize as essential parts of the ICT equipment life-cycle management.

+Adopt national programs addressing the capacity building of the informal sector involved in e- waste recycling, especially in developing countries.

+Promote and disseminate standards related to rational management of e- waste as developed by international organizations and harmonize national laws/ policies and regulations accordingly.

 Monitoring, early warning and disaster prevention

 Promote the use of ICT equipment in electronic weather forecasting and early warning systems to increase preparedness for those natural disasters that can be predicted.